A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 THE WIREFRAMES

-We quickly realised we have a few ideas in common we cared about for the.
+We realised there were a few themes and ideas that we had in common and that kept coming back.
 We then put together a list of "must have" the redesign should try and address:

 • Shazam access at all times